Daily Southtown: Notable staff

-The Southtown has produced a number of noteworthy journalists in its history.

 Among its resident writers is Phil Kadner, who has written a daily column for two decades.
 In 2002, he won the Studs Terkel Award for journalistic excellence for writing from a grassroots perspective, and has received several Peter Lisagor Awards for commentary.
 Of his most recent Lisagor win in 2006, the judges wrote: "His writing is absolutely clean. ...
 No personal vanity, and eyes open to the world and the ordinary people who are so extraordinary in it."

 Paul Ladewski served as the first Daily Southtown sports editor, and he went on to become a Lisagor Award-winner as well as the 2005 Illinois Sports Columnist of the Year.
-He was the only full-time beat writer to cover the Michael Jordan era in Chicago from start to finish.
+He was the only Chicago beat writer to cover the Michael Jordan era in Chicago from start to finish (1984-1998).
 As a member of the Baseball Writers' Association of America, in the wake of the steroids controversy, Ladewski touched off a nationwide debate and raised awareness with the only known blank ballot in the 2007 National Baseball Hall of Fame election.
-In all, he covered more than 3,000 MLB, NBA, NHL and NFL games as a beat reporter or columnist.
+In all, he covered more than 3,500 MLB, NBA, NHL and NFL games in multiple roles.

 Kevin Carmody, environment reporter, won a 1999 George Polk Award, one of the nation's most prestigious prizes in journalism, for his stories on the official cover-up of the illness and death of employees exposed to toxic metals decades ago in A-bomb factories.
 His series "Deadly Silence" revealed how hundreds of scientists, tradesmen and secretaries at a Manhattan Project lab at the University of Chicago were carelessly exposed to the toxic metal beryllium, then for 45 years intentionally kept in the dark about the potentially deadly health consequences.

 Cornelia Grumman, a 2003 Pulitzer Prize winning editorial writer at the Chicago Tribune for her death penalty editorials, was a reporter at the Southtown.
 Cathleen Falsani, author of The God Factor and now the religion reporter for the Sun-Times, got her start in newspapers as the religion beat writer for the Southtown.
 Other writers who cut their teeth on the news business at the Southtown include Mark Konkol 2011 Pulitzer Prize winner for the Chicago Sun-Times and now writer-at-large for DNAInfo.com, author-blogger-columnist Allison Hantschel and David Heinzmann of the Chicago Tribune.

-Former education reporter Linda Lutton helped bring down a corrupt school superintendent, which resulted in a prison sentence.
-In 2004, Lutton won the Studs Terkel award as well, for her writings on housing, education, crime and public safety, culture and politics.

-The newspaper also featured sports columnist Bill Gleason.
-Gleason was known for his ever-present cigar and willingness to criticize anyone in the field of sports.